 This is a simple yet luxurious dish, the clams and the pancetta adding depth and flavour.
-And the cavolo nero adds a deep green bed for the fish to nestle on.
+Serve it with some simply sautéed cavolo nero to make a deep green bed for the fish to nestle on.

-2 x decent sized English sea bream, preferably line caught
+2 decent sized English sea bream, preferably line caught, filleted

-2 cloves garlic, peeled and sliced as thinly as possible
+2 garlic cloves, peeled and sliced as thinly as possible

 50g piece of pancetta, cubed (or lardons or bacon)